Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Language Agents for Clinical Decision Making

 \textbf{Training Hypothesis Generation~~} A baseline of good clinical decision-making is a high accuracy in hypothesis generation.
 If the model knows the most likely candidate for the diagnosis, it can adapt its testing strategy to quickly confirm or reject this hypothesis.
 While the model interacts with the environment, the hypothesis agent is confronted with various patient states consisting of different subsets of test combinations.
 We collect all contexts shown to the model within all episodes of a patient batch, usually including multiple hypothesis generation steps per patient.
 To perform supervised fine-tuning, we create target sequences, consisting of the collected conversation contexts concatenated with the correct hypothesis generation $y_{true}$.
 We compute the cross-entropy loss for the sequences, ignoring the token at the position where the model should place its confidence score.

 \textbf{Training Uncertainty-Awareness~~} Since the available patient information is often limited, especially at early stages of the diagnostic process, and the available data does not always clearly point at a specific diagnosis, uncertainty is inherent to clinical decision-making.
 An accurate intrinsic estimation of that uncertainty by the model can give it an improved basis for decisions on when to stop the diagnostic process and produce a diagnosis.
-In this work, we train confidence calibration following a method proposed by \citet{stangel2025rewarding} as previously introduced in Section \ref{sec:rewarding_doubt}.
+In this work, we train confidence calibration following a method proposed by \citet{stangel2025rewarding} as previously introduced in Section \ref{sec:rewarding_doubt}, however instead of PPO, we use the GRPO algorithm \citep{shao2024deepseekmath}.
 We define our correctness measure $J(h_j)$ as equality between the predicted hypothesis $h_j$ and the ground truth diagnosis $y_{true}$.
-Since "out-of-the-box" pre-trained LLMs tend to only predict high confidences, the model rarely explores predicting low confidences, significantly hindering the reinforcement learning training.
-We take inspiration from stochastic reinforcement learning exploration techniques and, with probability $p_{explore}$, replace the predicted confidence with a randomly chosen different confidence.
-The exploration probability is scheduled to decrease during training.